christophknabe/multex/docs/developer-guide.md

 ### 1.1 Programming Tools

-The build process is managed by Maven 3 and run on Java 8.
+The build process is managed by Maven 3 and runs on Java 8.

 A complete product and site build followed by deploys is done as follows, if you have the correct Java and Maven on the path: